MaxPhilips/wgm_notes/carequality/test_server_faq.md

 * ?_format=json
 * Accept: application/fhir+json

-## Create and sign client assertion JWT
+## Get certificate

 Out of band, work with Sequoia Project tech support to receive a reference code and an authorization code that can be exchanged for an X.509 certificate and corresponding private key.

-Use the certificate and private key to create and sign the client assertion JWT.
-I wrote a ruby script to sign client assertion JWTs: [generate_client_assertion_jwt.rb](generate_client_assertion_jwt.rb)
+Use the certificate and private key to sign the software statement and client assertion JWTs throughout the rest of the workflow.

-## Register your client id with Cerner dynamically
+## Use software statement JWT to register a client id with Cerner dynamically

-Your client id should be the FQDN that your Carequality certificate and private key were issued for.
-Contact Max Philips and we will register your client id with Cerner manually.
-We'll need the client id itself and a description of the client.

 Issue a POST request to the server's /register URL, passing:
 * software statement JWT